wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-2.md

 - What is the IP address of the infected Windows client? `10.1.17.215`
 - What is the mac address of the infected Windows client? `00:d0:b7:26:4a:74`
 - What is the host name of the infected Windows client? `DESKTOP-L8C5GSJ.bluemoontuesday.com`
 - What is the user account name from the infected Windows client?
+Filter: `dhcp` ->
 - What is the likely domain name for the fake Google Authenticator page? `authenticatoor.org`
 - What are the IP addresses used for C2 servers for this infection? `45.125.66.32` `45.125.66.252` `5.252.153.241`